JonathanArrance/rackbrain/README.md

 # Rackbrain rack intellegence platform.
-Used to monitor the status of an AV or IT rack
+Used to monitor the status of an AV or IT rack.

 ## Environment.
 1. OS - Raspian Stretch (9.4) - https://www.raspberrypi.org/downloads/raspbian/